criskgsdev/criskgsdev/README.md

 I've started the journey of <b>self-learning</b> Frontend Development on 1st of May 2022 (my 28th birthday), having almost no background in this field, not a <b>single</b> line of code written till then.

-In this point I teach myself using multiple sources: books, websites  (The Odin Project / W3schools / MDN web books) and YouTube videos.
+In this point I teach myself using multiple sources: books, websites  (Free Code Camp, The Odin Project / W3schools / MDN web books) and YouTube videos.

 The main goal that I set is to be employed as a Frontend Dev. by the 1st of May 2023 or even earlier.